Welcome to Trinity Medical Centre

 More detailed information can be found via NHS Digital, including the process of how you can opt out.

-Data collection will start on 1 September 2021, if you do not want your data shared with NHS Digital, you need to register this by 23 August 2021.
-Please complete this Form and return to us.
+Data collection will not commence until NHS Digital has met the tests, if you do not want your data shared with NHS Digital please complete this Form and return to us.

 Mythbusting social media posts about the national data opt out